What insurance do teachers and private tutors need?

 This ensures that anyone you employ or work with is covered should they be injured or become ill as a result of their employment with you; for example, if an employee was to trip over at your premises and injure themselves.

-We offer specialist insurance for teachers and private tutors from just £5 a month - get an online quote in 90 seconds to find out how little it costs to cover your business!
+We offer specialist insurance for teachers and private tutors from £5 a month - get an online quote in 90 seconds to find out how much it would cost to cover your business!

 Need some help?